How To Cook The Perfect Turkey

-You can also add some other ingredients to your brine for subtle flavor.
-Options include onions, garlic, shallots, peppercorns, bay leaves, and fresh herbs like rosemary, sage, thyme and parsley.
+You can also add some other ingredients to your brine for a subtle flavor.
+Options include onions, garlic, shallots, peppercorns, bay leaves, and fresh herbs like rosemary, sage, thyme, and parsley.
 Apples, oranges, cinnamon sticks and cloves are also good choices.

 For safety, you should always keep your turkey refrigerated at 40°F or below during brining.

 - Roasted Brined Turkey with Pan Gravy (pictured above)

 - Buttermilk and Honey Brined Turkey

 Preparing A Turkey For Roasting

 If you want crispy skin on your turkey, remove it from its wrapper (or if you've brined it, remove it from the brine and pat it dry), and let it sit uncovered in the refrigerator for a minimum of 6 hours before roasting.